raviadi12/mini-devin-gemini/README.md

     * `read_file`: Reads the content of a file.
     * `delete_file`: Deletes a file.

+# Additional Notes
+The code currently is in not structured mode, any commit to restrutcture or refactor code is welcome!

+* If you want to change the model, you can change the model inside the `index.js` at Line around 742

 # Future Enhancements

 * **Improved code analysis:** More robust error detection and correction.